New laser technology stirs nuclear bomb proliferation fears

 His former employer, the International Atomic Energy Agency (IAEA), has tried in vain to get more information about a 2010 statement by Iranian President Mahmoud Ahmadinejad that Tehran “possessed” laser enrichment technology but would not use it.

-“Iran had its own laser programme, and they have got a good understanding about the process,” Heinonen said, referring to methods used before the GLE’s newer technology.
+“Iran had its own laser program, and they have got a good understanding about the process,” Heinonen said, referring to methods used before the GLE’s newer technology.

 But laser enrichment is more difficult to master than centrifuges and the equipment used in Iran’s research has been dismantled and placed in storage under IAEA monitoring, said the International Institute for Strategic Studies (IISS) think tank.

-“Based on the IAEA assessment it appears unlikely that Iran’s laser enrichment programme represents a serious proliferation threat,” IISS said in a 2011 report.
+“Based on the IAEA assessment it appears unlikely that Iran’s laser enrichment program represents a serious proliferation threat,” IISS said in a 2011 report.

 Centrifuges increase the ratio of the fissile isotope U-235 by spinning at supersonic speed, enriching up to 5 percent for power plants and 90 percent concentration for bombs.